 I approached the woman and gently informed her of our arrival.
 She turned with ominous eyes, a foreboding expression that this evening will be unlike others.
-The arousal of mysticism swirled.
-But we didn’t come for her.
-No, for something else.
+An arousal of mysticism swirled.
+But we didn’t come for her, no, for something else.
 She told us to wait.
 So we did.
 Others arrived just as curious.
 Some appeared excited, some masked their curiosity.

-When the time was right, the mysterious woman began allowing passage to the staircase nearby.
+When the time became ready, the mysterious woman began allowing passage to a staircase nearby.
 She handed precisely four playing cards to each individual as they passed.
 Was this a form of sorcery?
 What does it mean?
 What are we to do with these cards?
 Questions for another time.
 We walked up the stairs into a corridor.
 There were no signs or guidance to our destination, only carefully scattered playing cards either on the wall or along the hotel floor, easily missed by the unaware.
 We had to find our way through.

 Dan White the magician.
 The magician at the NoMad.
 Seeing him isn’t simple.
 Tickets sell out in seconds for every performance months in advance.
 Every review about his show is nothing short than spectacular, incredible, mind-blowing and mesmerizing.
 I had to see him.
 We all did.
 And the performance just begun.